STAT545-UBC-hw-2018-19/hw08-zeeva85/README.md

 > https://zeeva85.shinyapps.io/gpmd/

-The accompanying `R` dataset package can be downloaded via github.
-The instruction are enlisted below or kindly visit the [gapminderplus][gapminderplus] repo.
+The accompanying `R` dataset package can be downloaded via github, kindly visit the [gapminderplus][gapminderplus] repo for more info.

 <br/>